 All concerns or investigations by the media (press journalists, reporters, television, radio, etc.), and other external third parties should be referred directly to the Executive President of SOPHOS.

 Accordingly, no administrator, collaborator or associate is authorized to make comments or maintain any type of correspondence that goes beyond informing that the concerns or requests made, will be channeled through the Executive President, who will attend them.

 5. CHAPTER 2.
 RULES OF CONDUCT

-Show a loyal, respectful, diligent and honest behavior.
+Show loyal, respectful, diligent and honest conduct.

-Reject any type of forced or compulsory labor.
+Reject any forced or coerced labor.

 CODE, the policies, rules and procedures established by the SOPHOS Administration.